Six Schools Flagged for Dangerous Lead Were Promised New Plumbing; New Bond Promises it Again

 Magee said the 2018 bond could pay for more extensive renovations.

 “Propositions S and Z provided for the replacement of old pipes and plumbing fixtures, because those materials were nearing the end of their useful lives, and they were decaying.
 Should voters approve The Neighborhood School Safety and Repair (2018) bond, more extensive renovations would include: replacement of all plumbing fixtures manufactured with higher lead concentrations, which would allow the district to make the investments necessary to meet the new clean water standards established by the Board of Education; the installation of water bottle filling stations, among other improvements,” she wrote in an email.

 The two remaining schools cited for lead above state and federal limits in recent years, Mann Middle School and the Montezuma Child Development Center, were not expressly promised plumbing fixes in Props.
 S and Z, though the 2018 bond does include plumbing for Mann Middle.

 Two separate district administrative offices flagged for lead levels above state and federal limits in recent years were not promised plumbing previously, records show.

 When elevated levels of lead were discovered in the drinking water, Magee said, “action was taken immediately.
 The outlet was turned off and students were provided with bottled water equal to their needs.
 Parents were provided with information by email and through town hall meetings.
 The district also established a website for the public to review all testing results.”

 District bond documents show the San Diego Unified still has $2.1 billion left for Props.
 S and Z, though officials have already planned how to spend that money through 2031 and say more is needed.

 Props.
-S and Z “were passed before the issue of lead in the water coming to the forefront of school issues,” Magee wrote.
+S and Z “were passed before the issue of lead in the water coming to the forefront of school issues,” Magee wrote english college.
 The new measure “will be the first bond to directly address the issue of lead in the drinking water.”